Kirsteenng/Data-Science/Hong Kong House Price/readme.md

 ## Data
 The data used here is from [Centaline](http://www1.centadata.com/ephome.aspx).
 I have built a crawler to collect the data from all region in Hong Kong Island for the past 6months.
-The crawler file is located here
+The crawler file is located [here](https://github.com/Kirsteenng/Data-Science/blob/master/Hong%20Kong%20House%20Price/data/crawler.py).
+The crawler is built using selenium for dynamic webpage.

 Hong Kong consists of 4 parts: Hong Kong Island, Kowloon, New Territory and Lantau Island.
 For this project I will focus on property transactions on Hong Kong Island.

 * Address: Address of the transacted unit in string format